Mark-MDO47/expts_grove_vision_ai_v2/expt_01a_Analog/README.md

 - I realized I was looking at the Analog-to-Digital capabilities (ADC for analog input) instead of the Digital-to-Analog capabilities.
 The XIAO ESP32-C3 only has D10 with DAC.
 - I want to communicate X and Y position on two separate analog outputs from the XIAO ESP32-C3 but it only has one actual DAC output pin (D10).
 - I will use the ESP32 LEDC library for analog output; that way I can use the same code for both analog outputs.
 I need to implement filtering on the analog outputs so the SAMD51 can do reliable sensing.
 - I will start by using the ESP32 LEDC library for analog output; that way I can use the same code for both analog outputs.
-I may need to implement filtering on the analog outputs so the SAMD51 can do reliable sensing.
+I need to implement filtering on the analog outputs so the SAMD51 can do reliable sensing.
 - I previously did LEDC analog outputs in my https://github.com/Mark-MDO47/DuelWithBanjos project.
 I didn't need any filtering with the LED outputs.

 ### Parameters for a good Low Pass Filter